suprfanz/flask-fb-neo4j-d3/README.md

                                app_name=FB_APP_NAME, user=g.user)

 ```
-The required json format is basically a flat list of nodes and then a flat list of links(edges).
+The JSON format is basically a flat list of nodes and then a flat list of links(edges).
 The links must have a source and target that correspond to the nodes they're related to.
-See neo4j2d3_bak.json for an example of the correct json format
+See neo4j2d3_bak.json for an example of the correct JSON format
 ```
 {
   "nodes": [